 FACT: The Australia grunter fish is so named because it emits an audible grunting sound when handled out of the water.
 Wouldn’t you if you lived underwater!?!

 2 – Bathroom sink It just doesn’t get any better than this stunning aquarium that is built inside a bathroom sink!
-Who says I have everything on my blog except the kitchen sink?
+If you think this tops the most amazing sinks, you would be very wrong indeed.

 FACT: Feather blennies lay their eggs in empty oyster shells, but that is not the only amazing thing about these highly territorial predators as they are also known to use their strong jaws to snap up and eat small fish and crabs making them a very deadly predator.